PaulWebster/RadioFrance/README.md

 If the plugin is working then you should see artist details appear around the time that a new track starts.

 **FIP stations supported:**
-FIP (including regional variants while they last), FIP autour ... du Rock, du Jazz, du Groove, du Monde, de l'Electro, de Reggae plus Tout Nouveau.
+FIP (including regional variants while they last), FIP ...
+Rock, Jazz, Groove, Monde, Electro, Reggae, Tout Nouveau plus L'été Metal.

 **France Musique stations supported:**
 Classique Easy